 Skip to main content

-Dasavatharam - The 10 incarnations Of Lord Vishnu
+Dasavatharam - Stories of the The 10 incarnations of Sri Maha Vishnu

 Text 7 in Chapter 4 of Srimad Bhagawat Geeta - the religious scripture of the Hindus states that